Lira Clinical Protocol

 Clinician-led assessment sessions follow the protocol framework

-Automated scoring computes diagnostic criteria and identifies patterns
+Automated scoring organises data aligned with DSM-5-TR criteria and highlights patterns

-Clinicians are supported with structured report frameworks, enabling accurate diagnosis and appropriate referral.
+Clinicians are supported with structured report frameworks to assist clinical interpretation, documentation, and referral decisions.

-For clinicians interested in supporting patients beyond the diagnostic process, Lira is developing ways to optionally access longitudinal insights from patients who use the Lira app.
+For clinicians interested in supporting patients beyond the assessment process, Lira is developing ways to optionally access longitudinal insights from patients who use the Lira app.

 This supports follow-up care by revealing patterns in daily energy, emotions, and functioning over time, helping clinicians understand masking, energy regulation, and the impact of interventions in real-world contexts.

 This ecosystem integration is optional and additive.
-The Clinical Protocol functions independently and does not require app usage for diagnosis.
+The Clinical Protocol functions independently and does not require app usage for evaluation.

 Who this protocol is for